SammyEnigma/winfoom/README.md

 }
 ```

 The possible values of `pacHttpAuthProtocol` field are: `NTLM`, `KERBEROS`, `BASIC`.
-You need to set this field only when the PAC file points to at least on upstream HTTP proxy.
+You need to set this field only when the PAC file points to at least one upstream HTTP proxy.

 ---